mirageglobe/butlerfox/readme.rst

 - Need to activate ninja mode so all commands output as codenumber and bash scripts?
 - Need remote samurai execution....automation.
 - suppress all the prompts as you can see; making most silent as this is meant to work nicely (ish) with Vagrant.
+- check packages option to see a summary of what is installed.
+- test suite needed (minitest)
+- add log of chosen options to scroll.log
+- consider using https://bitbucket.org/mirageglobe/samurai/get/master.tar.gz as curl location and untar

 Done
 ================================================